-The Office of the County Controller supervises the fiscal affairs of the county including the books and records and fiscal actions of those who collect receive, hold or disburse the public money of the county, subject to the power and duty of the county commissioners to manage and administer the fiscal affairs of the county.
+The Office of the County Controller supervises the fiscal affairs of the county including the books and records and fiscal actions of those who collect receive, hold or disburse the public money of the county.

 The Controller keeps a full set of books of the county in accordance with generally accepted accounting principles of all fiscal operations of the county.